 Launched in the UK towards the tail end of 2019, the Echo Buds are Amazon’s answer to the Apple AirPods.
 They’re priced more affordably, better tailored to workouts and feature Bose’s Noise Reduction technology.

+However, Amazon had a fairly up and down year.
+For every Echo Studio speaker, there was a disappointing Echo Link Amp.
 So which camp do the Echo Buds fall into?
 A headphone that offers excellent all-round performance, or one out of its depth?

 Amazon Echo Buds design – Fairly generic, but comfortable to wear